-Familiarize yourself with your monthly statements to keep a running total of principal payments.
-You'll want to be aware of the prices of the houses that sell around you.
-Unfortunately, if yours is a recent loan - five years or under, you likely haven't had a chance to pay much of the principal: you are paying mostly interest.
+Familiarize yourself with your mortgage statements to keep a running total of principal payments.
+You'll want to be aware of the the purchase prices of the homes that are selling in your neighborhood.
+Unfortunately, if yours is a recent loan - five years or under, you likely haven't been able to pay very much of the principal: you are paying mostly interest.

-As soon as your equity has reached the desired twenty percent, you are just a few steps away from stopping your PMI payments, for the life of your loan.
-You will first tell your lender that you are requesting to cancel PMI.
-Your lender will request proof that your equity is at 20 percent or above.
-The best proof there is can be found in a state certified appraisal on form URAR-1004 (Uniform Residential Appraisal Report), which is required by most lending institutions before canceling PMI.
+As soon as your equity has risen to the magic number of twenty percent, you are close to getting rid of your PMI payments, for the life of your loan.
+You will first notify your lender that you are requesting to cancel your PMI.
+The lending institution will request documentation that your equity is at 20 percent or above.
+Most lenders require a state certified appraisal documented on the form: URAR-1004 (Uniform Residential Appraisal Report) to determine your home's equity and eligibility for PMI cancellation.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.